Locations:

 • Skip activities and movements that push your abdominals outward (like crunches and sit-ups).

-Some people use binding devices (elastic belly bands) to help hold their belly in and support the lower back.
-Wearing binders can't heal diastasis recti and will not strengthen your core muscles.
-It can be a good reminder of your diastasis recti and promote good posture.
+You can wear an elastic belly band to help hold your belly in and support your lower back.
+Wearing binders can’t heal diastasis recti and won’t strengthen your core muscles.
+But they can be a helpful reminder to engage your core and use good posture.

 Can you fix diastasis recti without surgery?

-Yes, it's possible to fix diastasis recti without surgery.
-Surgery is rarely performed to fix diastasis recti.
-Healthcare providers will recommend physical therapy or at-home exercises to help heal diastasis before surgical methods.
-Surgery is performed in cases of hernia (when an organ pushes through the linea alba) or if a woman wants diastasis recti surgery (a tummy tuck).
+Yes, it’s possible to fix diastasis recti without surgery.
+Healthcare providers will recommend physical therapy or at-home exercises to help heal diastasis before surgery.
+They might do surgery if you have an umbilical hernia or if you want diastasis recti surgery (a tummy tuck).

 Advertisement